SAP-samples/generative-ai-codejam/exercises/00-connect-AICore-and-AILaunchpad.md

 ![SAP AI Core service key](images/service-key.png)

-👉 Open `SAP AI Launchpad`, in this subaccount the connection is already established.
+☝️ In this subaccount the connection between the SAP AI Core service instance and the SAP AI Launchpad application is already established.
 Otherwise you would have to add a new runtime using the SAP AI Core service key information.

+👉 Open **SAP AI Launchpad**.

 ## [3/4] Create a new resource group for your team
-SAP AI Core tenants use resource groups to isolate AI resources and workloads.
+SAP AI Core tenants use [resource groups](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/resource-groups) to isolate AI resources and workloads.
 Scenarios (e.g. `foundation-models`) and executables (a template for training a model or creation of a deployment) are shared across all resource groups.

 > Make sure to create a **NEW** resource group for your team.</br> DO NOT USE THE DEFAULT RESOURCE GROUP!